Frequently asked questions

-The Central Interceptor is the largest wastewater project in our history.
-It’s a 13-kilometre long and 4.5-metre wide tunnel, between Western Springs and the Māngere Wastewater Treatment Plant for collecting and transferring wastewater for treatment and safe disposal.
+The Central Interceptor will be the largest wastewater tunnel in our history.
+It’s a 13-kilometre long and 4.5-metre wide tunnel that runs between Western Springs and the Māngere Wastewater Treatment Plant, collecting and transferring wastewater for treatment and safe disposal.

 How is the Central Interceptor being built?

 Most of the construction work will be underground.
 We’re using a tunnel boring machine or TBM, to bore through the earth’s substrate and lay segments of the tunnel as it goes.
-The TBM will travel between 15 and 110 metres underground helping to reduce construction effects on residents and local roads.
+Visible construction will be contained to the 16 sites where shafts will be built and connections made to local sewer networks and overflow points.

 What is a tunnel boring machine?